 Please note that attendance at OpenCon is by application only, and you should not arrange for travel until and unless you receive an invitation.
 If you are awarded a travel scholarship, you will be contacted by OpenCon's travel agent to arrange your travel.
 Travel and hotel reservations must be made by OpenCon to be eligible for scholarship funding.

-Please do not make travel arrangements before application decisions are issued during the week of August 1, 2016.
+Please do not make travel arrangements before application decisions are issued in early September.
 No exceptions will be made on the basis of pre-existing travel plans.

 Yes!
 We will provide invited participants needing a visa with an invitation letter and information on how to apply for a U.S. visitor visa.
 However, you will still be responsible for submitting your own visa application and arranging an appointment at the embassy nearest you.
 Travel scholarships are conditional upon successfully obtaining a visa, if needed.

 Thanks to generous support from our sponsors, OpenCon is able to provide scholarships for the registration cost of most invited students and early career professionals.
 If you do not apply for a scholarship or are invited without one, there will be a modest participation fee of $300 that covers direct costs, including the venue and most meals.
 If you are invited to the conference, your invitation email will include instructions on how to submit payment for this fee.